arnaudbos/i-rant/content/loom-part-2-blocking.md

 This [flame graph] was acquired using [async-profiler] and shows that time spent running `SocketDispatcher#read0`'s underlying `read` system call dominates our application.

-If we track its call stack to find its origin, we stumble upon `lambda$run$1` which, in fact, is the call to the astutely named `blockingRequest` method inside of the _gateway_ service:
+If we track its call stack to find its origin, we stumble upon `lambda$run$1`.
+Which, in fact, is the call to the astutely named `blockingRequest` method inside of the _gateway_ service:

 ```java